worthingtonjg/worthingtonjg.github.io/_posts/2016-01-23-relic-hunter-global-game-jam-2016.md

 - DoorOpened: Sent to Listeners to tell them the door was opened (this wakes up enemies)
 - UnlockDoor: Sent to the player when a locked door takes damage

-### ActivateEnemy

-Purpose:

-- Sends either a "PlayerInRange" or "PlayerOutOfRange" message to the enemy when the trigger is entered or exited by the Player

-### EnemyHealth

-Purpose:

-- Allows the enemy to recieve damage from projectiles
-- Explodes the enemy if it's life reaches zero

-TakeDamage Message:

-- Decrements the enemies health
-- Updates the health bar
-- Plays the "hitClip" audio
-- Checks to see if the enemy is dead
-- If dead instantiates explosion, plays the explosion clip, and destroys the prefab
-- Sends the EnemyKilled or BossKilled message

-### LocatePlayer

-Purpose: This is the enemy AI

-PlayerInRange and HitByPlayer Messages:

-- These messages will cause the enemy to start looking for the player
-- The enemy will look toward the player
-- It will move toward the player's position until it reaches it's stopping distance
-- If the enemy can see the player (with a raycast), then it will "Shoot" the player

-PlayerOutOfRange Message:

-- The enemy will move the the last place it saw the player and then stop

 ### Pickup

 Purpose: